 When she came to me, we also had serious problems trimming one foot safely.
 She used to slam her near hind leg down so hard that if your arm or leg had been in the way, it would have been broken.
 I don’t believe in putting my feet trimmer in danger, so this particular foot of Sunny’s had been trained but not trimmed for five months by this stage in the story.
 Better to have a messy foot than a damaged feet trimmer.

 We were working this day – again – on helping her to get better with holding her hind leg up for Cat to trim, when she showed us an image of a horse thrashing on the ground with it’s leg tied up, grinding its face and eye into the sand and the utter despair that she felt as she fought that rope until she thought she was dead.
-This leg tying thing is a technique used by some trainers, designed to beat the horse’s fight response.
+This leg tying thing is a technique used by some trainers, designed to beat a horse’s fight response.

 I might cry at the drop of a hat, but Cat sure as heck doesn’t and we both got the same vision, with same feelings of utter despair and both of us had tears pouring down our faces.
 I found out later that that Sunny and her sister had gone of to the trainer to be started at the same time and that her sister came home blind in one eye, so it seems that the vision was of what happened to HER, not to Sunny.